stratumn/go-indigonode/doc/conventions.md

 Use singular package names, for instance `util` instead of `utils`, unless the noun is typically plural (ex: `metrics`).

 Comment your code, including unexposed types and functions.
+Don't describe implementation details in your comments, as they are likely to change and become out of sync with the code itself.

 ## Protobuf